jknetl/java-se-exercises/essential-classes/basic-io/README.md

 Try retrieving path, merging paths, normalizing paths, testing on existence and links.

 #### exercise 2
 Create program which will behave as both as “cp” and “mv”.
-With additional argument it should support globbing

 #### exercise 3
 Create a “rm” program.
 It should work on directories, files and links.